Posted by Jackson Peos in Weight Loss

 If you have a ravenous appetite which is causing adherence issues with calorie targets, it’s probably better to stick to solid form protein feedings.
 Likewise, if you’re in the tail-end of a massing phase and consuming the required amount of food for weight gain has become taxing, then it could be a good idea to work in some shakes…or blend up some meals if you’re really hardcore.

-I think the occasional dine out is fine, but if you’re in a contest prep or nutritional phase that demands a high degree of accuracy, you’re probably better off buying individual ingredients and getting your Jamie Oliver on.
+I think the occasional dining out is fine, but if you’re in contest prep or the nutritional phase that demands a high degree of accuracy, you’re probably better off buying individual ingredients and getting your Jamie Oliver on.
 A few meals out per week in the range of +20% calories unaccounted for could really step down on the fat loss brakes.